paperless-ngx/paperless-ngx/docs/setup.rst

 * The `docker route`_
 * The `bare metal route`_

-The recommended setup route is docker, since it takes care of all dependencies for you.

 The `docker route`_ is quick & easy.
+This is the recommended route.

 The `bare metal route`_ is more complicated to setup but makes it easier should you want to contribute some code back.